Hidencod/MakeIt3D-docs/MakeIt3D/docs/intro.md

 ## What is MakeIt3D?

 MakeIt3D is a powerful Construct 3 plugin that bridges the gap between 2D game development and 3D graphics.
-Built on top of the industry-standard Three.js library, it provides an intuitive interface for adding 3D objects, lighting, cameras, and animations directly within Construct 3's visual editor.
+Built on top of the industry-standard Three.js library.

 :::danger **Important Technical Note**
 MakeIt3D uses a separate Three.js rendering system that overlays on Construct 3's canvas.
 3D objects do not integrate with Construct's layout system, sprite behaviors, or collision detection.
 This is a standalone 3D rendering solution controlled through events, not an extension of Construct's 2D object system.